 What happened over the three years to transform an organization in jeopardy into a thriving arts center at the heart of our community?
 There were many factors, but the most important has been the support we have received from you, members of our community who joined, sponsored events, purchased tickets, volunteered, performed and provided the support to make the Center your community arts center.
 We thank you for your belief that the arts can make a difference and for supporting the Center as an investment in our community.

 We’ve been told the Center’s program quality and consistency is extraordinary for a community of our size, and this year we’ve really picked up the pace!
 Over the last eight months, we’ve presented seven outstanding headlining shows at the Veterans Building and nearly 100 intimate events at the Center, presented our first concerts at the Nevada County Fairgrounds with classic country legend Willie Nelson, in a benefit for Bear Yuba Land Trust, and Merle Haggard, co-presented a concert with the Music in the Mountains Orchestra, created an event to build awareness of men’s health issues with Sierra Nevada Memorial Hospital, expanded our youth after-school and summer programs and introduced a news series of family friendly programming.

 In addition, our commitment to collaboration continues through our community nonprofit partnership program.
 We are pleased to announce that this year we’ve already helped raise more than $35,000 for other area nonprofits.

 We continually ask ourselves how can we serve the community better?
 What value can we provide that will fulfill a cultural need?
 What can the arts do that no other business or organization can do?
 We want and need your feedback, so be on the lookout for our community survey in the next month.

-Barbara Thomas, Board President, the Center for the Arts lives in Grass Valley.
+Barbara Thomas is board president for the Center for the Arts in Grass Valley.

 Support Local Journalism